tock/tock/doc/courses/sensys/environment.md

     abstraction layer (HAL), scheduler, and platform-specific configuration.
   - _Capsules_, which are compiled with the kernel and use Rust's type and module systems for safety.
-  - _Processes_, which use the MPU for protection at runtime.
+  - _Processes_, which use the memory protection unit (MPU) for protection at runtime.

 Read the Tock documentation for more details on its [design](https://github.com/tock/tock/blob/master/doc/Design.md).